ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain the impact upon the user of the proposed service being unavailable.
+* Explain the impact upon the user of the proposed service being unavailable.

 ## Point 12: Create a service that is simple and intuitive enough that users succeed first time.